SarahFrench/wedding-website/README.md

 ## Inspiration

 I took heavy inspiration from [this Wix template](https://www.wix.com/website-template/view/html/1883).
-I copied the UX (parallax, nav positioning) and made my own version of the round header image using [Affinity Designer](https://affinity.serif.com/en-gb/designer/) using a [colour palette I found](https://colorhunt.co/palette/faf2da8e97754a503de28f83).
+I copied the UI (parallax, nav positioning) and made my own version of the round header image using [Affinity Designer](https://affinity.serif.com/en-gb/designer/) using a [colour palette I found](https://colorhunt.co/palette/faf2da8e97754a503de28f83).

  No HTML/CSS code was copied from that template- I wrote everything here (that'll be apparent when you see the mess that is my CSS).